stonelotus/ufla-frontend-test/README.md

 ## Create branches for what you add
 ## Edit README for any changes in setup / how to run

+# How to set this up :
+Run "npm install live-server"

 # How to run this :
-Run "node app.js" in terminal.
+Run "live-server" in terminal.